IVF Side Effects: What to Expect and How to Cope

 4. Multiple Pregnancy

-Depending upon the patient’s choice, the gynecologists at Aastha transfer a single embryo to the female’s uterus to attain a single pregnancy.
+Depending upon the patient’s choice, the gynecologists at Aastha Fertility Care, transfer a single embryo to the female’s uterus to attain a single pregnancy.
 Sonographies are also done at every step of the process to ensure singlet.

 5. Ectopic Pregnancy

 An ectopic pregnancy occurs when a fertilized egg implants outside the uterus, the most commonplace being in the fallopian tubes.
 Without proper treatment, an ectopic pregnancy can result in a tubal rupture and is life-threatening for the mother.